Create a

 Dave Ulrich and his team at the RBL Group identified six key competencies that we can summarize:

-• Change champion – develops change capacity and capability and engages key stakeholders in it
+• Change champion: develops change capacity and capability and engages key stakeholders.

 Opening up options for developmental mobility

 Supporting employee mobility requires vision and patience, as there are pros and cons to moving employees from one role or function to another.
-That said, many lateral and vertical moves can be used to broaden the skill sets, expand the worldview, and offer a needed change to high performers needing a change of pace or place.
+That said, many lateral and vertical moves can be used to broaden skill sets, expand worldviews, and offer a needed change for high performers who need a change of pace or place.
 When formalized, these can change the standard from HR career paths to HR career lattices.
 The types of moves (and explanatory details) include:

 • Cross-functional (HRSS to COE to HRBP to develop different internal customer skills and perspectives)